Ceudan/Car-Racing/README.md

 | Modified | ∈ {-0.3,0,0.3}   | = 0.1 if speed<threshold<br/> &nbsp; &nbsp; &nbsp; 0 if speed>=threshold  | = 0     |

 ### Reward Shaping
 To prevent the accumulation of poor quality experiences, we terminate episodes once a 0.1 second interval is spent on the grass and return a -100 reward.
-This relatively high negative reward should make the focus the model on simply staying on track (since speed is fixed).
+This relatively high negative reward should make the model focus on simply staying on track (since speed is fixed).
 ## Model Architecture
-Architecture was inspired by (!
-DDQN paper).
-Though our action space is simpler, we kept original dimensions for ease of comparisons.
+DQN and PPO architectures were inspired by [[5]](https://github.com/jperod/AI-self-driving-race-car-Deep-Reinforcement-Learning/blob/master/SI_Final_Project.pdf) and [[6]](https://arxiv.org/pdf/2111.02202.pdf) respectively.
+Our models were likely overparamaterized due to our reduced action space.
+However we kept their structure for ease of comparison.
 ### Double Deep Q Networks
 Input = preprocessed image<br/>Output = Q values of steering actions
 | Input Shape | Function                |